-If you’ve been injured in a slip and fall accident, then you may be entitled to compensation, whether you were injured in an airport or a grocery store, or anywhere else.
-Simply put, if you were exposed to a dangerous condition of property — such as a slippery floor — and that caused you to slip and fall and injure yourself, then you may have a right to sue and recover damages.
+If you have injuries from a slip and fall accident, then you may be entitled to personal injury compensation, whether you were hurt at an airport or a grocery store, or anywhere else.
+Simply put, if you were exposed to a dangerous condition of property, such as a slippery floor.
+And, if it caused you to slip and fall and injure yourself, then you may have a right to sue and recover damages.

 To have your case fully evaluated, we encourage you to get connected to a qualified slip and fall lawyer.
 Call 1-800-THE-LAW2 for a free consultation with one of the experienced lawyers in our network.

 Common Factors Leading To Slip And Fall Accidents

 Slip and fall accidents can occur due to a number of different factors.
 Some factors that often contribute to slip and fall accidents include:

 - Presence of various tripping hazards (i.e., broken flooring, uneven flooring, loose debris, etc.)

 - Infrequent cleaning services

 If one or more of these factors contributed to your slip and fall injury, then you may have an actionable claim against the defendant for their failure to “correct” the issues that led to the accident.